aerni/statamic-advanced-seo/UPGRADE.md

 + content/seo/collections/{site}/pages.yaml
 ```

-> **Automated Migration**: Your existing data is automatically migrated to the new structure, whether you use file-based storage or the Eloquent driver.
+> ✅ **Automated** — Your existing data is automatically migrated to the new structure, whether you use file-based storage or the Eloquent driver.

 ## Site SEO Sets